dylanlarrivee/covid-phase-identifier/README.md

     5. Run `heroku login` and enter your login credentials.
     6. Run `heroku create`.
     7. Run `heroku push master`.
-8. Update the app config variables in Heroku to have the following:
-    1. POSTGRES_DB_CREDS= credentials for your Heroku PostgreSQl database.
-Example: me:password@localhost:5432/ss_program_stopper
-    2. riUsername= username for your Responsys account.
-    3. riPassword= password for your Responsys account.
-9. From the CLI, run `heroku open` to start your app.
+10. From the CLI, run `heroku open` to start your app.
-10. Enter in your z
+11. Enter in your z

 ## Screen Shots